saulocantanhede/tfgreek2/docs/features/appositioncontainer.md

 ## Feature description

-This feature indicates if a wordgroup or phrase contains an apposition.
+The `appositioncontainer` feature indicates whether a word group or phrase contains an apposition.
+An apposition is a grammatical construction where two elements, typically noun phrases, are placed side by side, with one element serving to define or modify the other.

 ## Feature values